Describe your travels with these unique and beautiful travel words from different languages around the world.

 Whether it’s stumbling across a hidden back street, a quaint cafe, or connecting with a local, trouvaille describes those magical moments we experience in our journeys.

-Awareness of how little of the world you’ll experience.
-The frustration of being stuck in just one body, that inhabits only one place at a time.
+Definition: The world is a big place as not everyone will get to see it.
+Onism describes understanding that we’ll never get to see it all.
+It’s the frustration of being stuck in just one body that can only inhabit one place at a time.
 I felt this way before going to Copenhagen!

 Similar to the Swedish word ‘resfeber’, onism describes the feeling of knowing that you’ll never be able to see it all.
 They say that the more you travel, the harder it gets to stay in one place.

-The way I felt when I quit my job and moved to Rome.
-It was the strong urge that pushed me to pursue my desire to speak Italian and travel, knowing that I wouldn’t be living my life if I didn’t go.
+This was exactly how I felt when I quit my job and moved to Rome.
+There was this strong urge that pulled me towards my dream of pursuing a life of speaking Italian and travelling.
+I knew I wouldn’t be living my life if I didn’t go.

 Origin: Old English

-It’s that feeling you get when you travel to a foreign land.
-Be it that strange food, culture, customs, or language, everything seems different and unknown.
+It’s that feeling you get when you travel to a foreign land and food, culture, customs, or language, is strange and different to everything you’ve experienced before, yet you love it and find it fascinating.

-That bursting feeling in your chest when you travel.
-When everything feels great.
+That intense excitement and appreciation when you travel and everything feels great.
 Seeing the Northern Lights was one of the best experiences of my life, a feeling I won’t forget.

 Origin: English slang